History, Mission, and Facilities

 The Anlyan Center for Medical Research and Education is the medical school’s largest state-of-the-art research and educational facility.
 Completed in November 2002, this outstanding facility is located on the corner of Cedar Street and Congress Avenue and encompasses a full city block.
 The building includes six floors of laboratories for disease-based research, core facilities for genomics and magnetic resonance imaging, and state-of-the-art teaching space for anatomy and histology.
 This facility provides laboratories and offices for the departments of Internal Medicine, Genetics, Immunobiology, Laboratory Medicine, Neurosurgery, and Radiology and Biomedical Imaging.

-A number of other spaces in the vicinity of the School are leased rather than owned by Yale University.
+A number of other spaces in the vicinity of the school are leased rather than owned by Yale University.

 The VA Connecticut Healthcare System, West Haven, a major teaching affiliate of the School of Medicine, is the site of the Paralyzed Veterans of America/EPVA Center for Neuroscience and Regeneration Research of Yale University.